HiranoKohta/mirror-jellyfin-plugins-repo/README.md

-Log of the last update of the plugin mirror
+Log of the last update of the plugins mirror

 https://homenas.dns-cloud.net/jellyfin/mirror-log.html